 See attached Stanislaus County Graduated Responses to Youth Crime and Delinquency.
-YOBG funded programs are included in the spreadsheet and support our strategy of a graduated response for dealing with non-707(b) youthful offenders who are not eligible for a commitment to DJJ (Dept of Youth and Community Restoration in July 2021)
+YOBG funded programs are included in the spreadsheet and support our strategy of a graduated response for dealing with non-707(b) youthful offenders who are not eligible for a commitment to DJJ (Juvenile Justice Realignment-Office of Youth and Community Restoration in July 2021 due to SB 823).